category Specialist Lighting Design

 location Ledston, West Yorkshire

-TGA were commissioned by the Wheler Foundation as part of a design team led by Purcell Architects in York.
+TGA were part of a design team led by Purcell Architects in York.

 Ledston Hall is a Grade 1 listed historic building, which incorporates a 12th century chapel and stands in over 3,000 acres of its own grounds.
 Much of the building has been disused for a number of years, although the south wing included some residential space let to tenants.